 The cost for the 3 month course is sliding scale £60 – £180 sliding scale, with four different levels.
 Regardless of how much you pay, you’ll still be able to access all the materials and attend all events.

 You can choose how much you want to pay but we would encourage people with institutional access or in full time employment to pay at the higher end.

-If you’re interested in the course but don’t have Monday’s free over the next few months, sign up here to be notified when lectures are made public.
-You can also sign up to find out when Part Two of Lady of the Night School is announced before anyone else.
+If you’re interested in the course but don’t have Mondays free over the next few months, sign up here to be notified when lectures are made public.
+You can also sign up to find out when future Lady Of The Night School lectures are announced before anyone else.

 If you are a sex worker who cannot afford this please get in touch by emailing firstname.lastname@example.org and we can offer you a free place.

 This course is made possible with generous support from the Barry Amiel & Norman Melburn Trust and the Rosa Luxemburg Foundation.